 Media Blasters presents

-MPAA Rating: Not Rated for (horror violence, sexuality and nudity)
+MPAA Rating: Not Rated for (13+ for ecchi humor, brief nudity)

 |Original Aspect Ratio||yes|